Switching mortgage: what are the legal fees and which banks will pay them for you?

 Head Writer

-Well, switching can feel a bit daunting, particularly when it comes to something as important as your mortgage.
+Switching bills can sometimes feel a bit daunting, particularly when it comes to something as important as your mortgage.
 Then there’s the paperwork that's involved.
 And significantly, there’s also the cost.

 However many lenders now offers sizeable cashback incentives to encourage people to switch, which in many cases will more than offset the legal fees.